Shadyxstep/CE-MS-1/README.md

       ________________
       ![Friend review 3](assets/img/friendreview3.PNG)

-      Responsive issues were found with smaller devices such as iPhone 5 and earlier models, issues were predominantly text overflow & a white margin appearing on right side of screen when attempting to navigate.
+      Responsive issues were found with smaller devices such as iPhone 5 and earlier models through inspect element on chrome browser.
+Issues were predominantly text overflow & a white margin appearing on right side of screen when attempting to navigate.
       See images in Open issues section for further reference

  4.  **Open Issues:**

  My main issue developing this website was viewport issues and heading/paragraph text overflowing into footer on small mobile devices.
+ My contact form also seemed to overspill on some medium devices but this was easily resolved through resizing the form.
- I also issues deploying my code to a repository through PC Terminal, this was resolved through advice through my mentor.
+ I also had github issues deploying my code to a repository through Terminal, this was resolved through advice through my mentor.

  ![Text Overflow error](assets/img/textoverflow-error.PNG)